-The local authority said the bungalows were particularly expected to benefit families with mobility problems and feature extra-wide doorways for wheelchair access.'A benchmark'
+The local authority said the bungalows were particularly expected to benefit families with mobility problems and feature extra-wide doorways for wheelchair access.

 Stephen and Hannah Lowe said their move into one of the new homes would make a big difference to their 16-year-old son Josh, who uses a wheelchair and suffers from hypoplastic anaemia.

 Stephen Lowe, 42, said: "We had lived in a town house in Burslem for 14 years.